Brand Names: Actiq

 - What is the most important information I should know about fentanyl citrate (Actiq)?

-- What should I discuss with my health care provider before taking fentanyl citrate (Actiq)?
+- What should I discuss with my healthcare provider before using fentanyl citrate (Actiq)?

-- How should I take fentanyl citrate (Actiq)?
+- How should I use fentanyl citrate (Actiq)?

 - What happens if I miss a dose (Actiq)?

 - What happens if I overdose (Actiq)?

 - What should I avoid while using fentanyl citrate (Actiq)?

 - What other drugs will affect fentanyl citrate (Actiq)?